Regionalverkehre Start Deutschland

-Regionalverkehre Start Deutschland GmbH is a German railway company that operates local rail passenger transport in Bremen, Hamburg, Hesse, Lower Saxony and North Rhine-Westphalia.
-The company is owned by Deutsche Bahn through DB Regio.
+Regionalverkehre Start Deutschland GmbH was a German railway company that operated local rail passenger transport in Bremen, Hamburg, Hesse, Lower Saxony and North Rhine-Westphalia.
+The company was owned by Deutsche Bahn through DB Regio AG.

 According to its own statements, the company would like to act “lean and dynamic” like a start-up company and thus meet the increasing cost and performance pressure in German local rail passenger transport.
 This came about, among other things, as a result of the liberalisation of local transport in Germany and the associated tenders in German states.
 The DB Regio company has lost many routes under this pressure in recent years.

+In early 2026, the board of DB Regio AG decided to dissolve Regionalverkehre Stadt Deutschland GmbH and merge its operations into DB Regio AG.
+This merger took effect on 1 August 2026, with the different regional divisions of DB Regio continuing to operate Start's services.